gamma-programme/auros/docs/installation.rst

 Installation
 ============
-AUROS is installed by adding
+AUROS is installed by adding some packages to an existing Ubuntu 14.04 system.

 Prerequisites
 -------------